jyturley/cooking/sides/README.md

 6. Once it's cured, remove the excess salt and sugar, and now you're done!

 ### Notes
+Version 3.0
+- Reduce amount of shallots to 1tbsp optional from 2tbsp.
+The lox at 13hours was sweeter, but would affect the dill-terragon aroma in a not-so-cool way.

 Version 2.0
 - Add chopped shallots for a milder, sweeter element